gavinband/gavinband.github.io/_posts/2017-05-17-Getting_biobank_data_into_R_part_2.md

 * The ploidy of each sample at each variant
 * The genotype probabilities for each sample at each variant

 In addition, these need nice things like useful row and column names.
-Let's set up storage for the data we'll need:
+So there's a bit of fiddling around to do.
+First let's set up storage for the data we'll need:
 ```
   std::size_t const number_of_variants = view->number_of_variants() ;